top of page

 • May 10

-• 2 min read
+• 3 min read

-At Roots to Rising, we believe in the power of breaking silence, building understanding, and making space for healing.
+At Roots to Rising, we believe in the power of breaking the silence, building understanding, and making space for healing.
 Awareness isn’t just a buzzword—it’s the first step toward change.

+When people share their personal stories, it creates a ripple effect.
 A study published in Psychiatric Services found that hearing others talk about their mental health experiences significantly reduces stigma and increases the likelihood that others will seek help.
 In other words—your voice matters more than you know.

 Raising awareness doesn't require a platform or a clinical degree.
 It starts with simple, intentional actions.
 Here are a few ways you can contribute:

-1. Start Conversations
+1. Start Meaningful Conversations

-2. Challenge Stigma
+2. Challenge and Change Stigma

-3. Share Resources
+3. Share Helpful Resources

-If you’ve found therapy helpful, share that with your circle.
+If you’ve found therapy helpful, share that experience with your circle.
 You never know who may be quietly struggling and just needs a nudge of encouragement.

 4. Prioritize Your Own Mental Health